vermontCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Public Arrest Records in Vermont

-• Find out the custodian of the desired record: Contact the arresting agency either through their website or online.
+2. Find out the custodian of the desired record: Contact the arresting agency through available options like phone numbers or email addresses.
 Sometimes, a police department will have a system where they provide the records and refer the requestor to a court to have the records certified.
 The agency will usually provide information on how to navigate the application process.

 A subpoena is a document a party in a lawsuit can use to require a person or an agency to: